Gustavo-Kuze/nextjs-jobs-search/README.md

 ## Demo

-The app is hosted on Vercel and you can test it out by clicking here: // TODO...
+The app is hosted on Vercel and you can test it out by clicking [here](https://nextjs-jobs-search.vercel.app/)

 ____